Rohanberiwal/6.S191-DL/Research Paper Anlysis/Automated Mitosis detection  using morphological and statistics/Strain In Breast Cancers.md

 # Stains Used in Breast Cancer Reports

 In breast cancer pathology reports, various stains are used to highlight different tissue structures or components.
-Here are the commonly used stains and their roles:

 ## Hematoxylin:
 Hematoxylin typically stains cell nuclei blue-purple.
 It highlights structures like nuclei and nucleoli.